CPLN692-MUSA611-Open-Source-GIS/OSGIS-week1/README.md

 #### Extra

-In this class, we are using a Javascript library called [Leaflet](http://leafletjs.com/) to handle mapping in the browser.
+We are using a Javascript library called [Leaflet](http://leafletjs.com/) to handle mapping in the browser.
 You can check out the [Leaflet Docs](http://leafletjs.com/reference.html) to get an idea of what it can do.